How to buy Horizon Oil (HZN) shares

 Horizon Oil share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Horizon Oil's is 1.7542.
-This would suggest that Horizon Oil's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Horizon Oil's is 1.3652.
+This would suggest that Horizon Oil's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Horizon Oil overview

 Horizon Oil Limited, together with its subsidiaries, engages in the exploration, development, and production of oil and gas properties.
-It holds interest in the Block 22/12 oil field in Beibu Gulf, China, as well as engages in the exploration and evaluation of hydrocarbons; Maari/Manaia oil fields in New Zealand; and Stanley condensate/gas development and six onshore permits in Papua New Guinea.
+It holds interest in the Block 22/12 oil field in Beibu Gulf, China; and Maari/Manaia oil fields in New Zealand, as well as engages in the exploration and evaluation of hydrocarbons.
 The company was incorporated in 1969 and is based in Sydney, Australia.